koding/kdlearn/guides/getting-started-jsp-maven.md

 Congrats!
 You have made a simple web app using Java (JSP), Maven, Tomcat, and your Koding VM.
 JSP is a great primer for simple web apps and a great introduction into learning about the Java Web tier.

-The Java web tier development has moved towards utlizing Facelets over JSP for creating views since Java EE 6, but JSP is still utilized in programs today.
+The Java web tier development has moved towards utilizing Facelets over JSP for creating views since Java EE 6, but JSP is still utilized in programs today.

 Good luck with your further Java web development and happy coding!